memgraph/docs/lab/style-script/reference-guide.md

 followed by an opening curly brace, directive body and a closing curly brace.
 The directive body is a list of pairs of property names and expressions.
-Property names and expressions are separated by a colon and after every expression a newline must follow.
+Property names and expressions are separated by a colon and after every expression, a new line must follow.
 The directive structure is the following.

 ```
 @<DirectiveName> <expression>? {
   <property-name-1>: <expression-1>